The Champions League's 'Swiss Model': Why European clubs have strong concerns over reforms | Goal.com

 "So, the easy targets for freeing up four slots for midweek or weekend games in Europe are domestic cup competitions.
 This is a compromise that smaller clubs will probably end up accepting."

-But it is merely a compromise – certainly not a solution.
+It is merely a compromise, certainly not a solution.
 The 'Swiss Model' would do little to address the massive imbalances in European football.
 If anything, it could exacerbate them.

 Take Serie A, for example.
 Sky Sport Italia has secured the rights for the Champions League for a further three seasons, but it is now in danger of losing its Serie A rights to DAZN.